SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 If your code has conflicting access to memory, you'll get a compile-time or runtime error.

 ..
-XXX Maybe the TSan comment could fit here?
-   We're about half a step away from saying
-   "Swift guarantees that you'll gen an error if you have a memory access conflict within a single thread".

-..
 XXX Brian: Let's bring back this discussion.
    Memory safety refers to...
    The term *safety* usually refers to :newTerm:`memory safety`...